roycliu/sage-ga_datascience-capstone/README.md

 # sage-ga_datascience-capstone
 ## [Deployed App](https://roy-liu-sage-ga.herokuapp.com/capstone) (host on Heroku)

-## Selecting Dataset
+## 🤨Selecting Dataset

 - First I was training recommendation system using Amazon user review 2018 dataset.
 However the challenges are
-  - dataset is way too large, in hundred MB size
+  - ❌dataset is way too large, in hundred MB size
-  - average review per user is 1,
+  - ❌average review per user is 1,
     - not much variation in terms of distances
     - and ends up with a really super sparse sparse matrix
-  - not easy to clean; e.g. a lot of NaN,
+  - ❌not easy to clean; e.g. a lot of NaN,
-  - no product details in review datasets, and has to use Amazon product API to load
+  - ❓no product details in review datasets, and has to use Amazon product API to load
     - there is a daily download quota, very hard to do large dataset training

-## Cleaning Dataset
+## 🧹Cleaning Dataset

 - Searching on other datasets in the meanwhile, found steam video game datasets on Kaggle
   - Two datasets are both under 50 MB size